illuminated-g/lv-gpack/doc/user_guide.md

 ## Actions

 ### init
 Creates a basic .gpack file with no dependencies listed to start working with GPack tooling in the repository.
+Unless specifying the `--name` option, the init action will automatically determine the source type the folder is.
+At the time of writing this doc, this means the folder needs to be an initialized git repository with an origin remote configured (i.e. a clone of a new repo).

+#### Meta Packages

+Specifying the `--name` option enables creating a meta package that is used to track a handful of dependencies but isn't intended to have its own content.
+When doing an *add* or *depend* action on a named package, the dependencies listed under the named package are added to the package being updated; the named package itself isn't tracked in the updated project.

 *Options*

 - --license &lt;license expression&gt;
   - Specifies the [SPDX license](https://spdx.org/licenses/) identifier that the repository uses or can be a relative path starting with `./` to point to a license file, such as `./LICENSE`.
 Regardless of platform, always use forward slashes `/` for paths.
   - Example: `gp init --license MIT`
+- --name &lt;name&gt;
+  - Specifies a name for the package and creates the package as a named (meta) package.
+  - This is useful for specifying a list of dependencies that can be hosted on a package index server and easily added to other projects all at once.

 <hr>